twome/pinguno/docs/roadmap.md

 ### Misc

+- fn to find latest failure that also searches requestFailures (as well as pings/responses)

+- add option to save config/ shit to ~/.config/pinguno and logs to ~/whereverthehellstandardlogdirectoriesare/
+- probably rename logs and config dirs to pinguno-logs and pinguno-config to reduce risk of overwriting/clashing with other stuff in same dir

-- [highpriority] learn how to process and use command-line arguments in Node to allow options
+- [highpriority] learn how to process and use command-line arguments in Node to allow options OR fully specify all env vars you can use to customise

 - [highpriority] make a web front-end to display collected data & adjust settings (ideally w/o restart)
 	- needs server API for getting data and receiving commands